Day 1: Delhi - Tijara 102 km

 The kind of place that only locals know, where we eat the things that most tourists

-never find the opportunity to eat.
 After the lunch we pass some interesting havelis, the ornamented

 houses that rich businessmen have built in the nineteenth century.
 At two o' clock we